A Boy and His Boat

 Boat systems are complex, but there is certainly a manner of magic to the electrical and plumbing systems on Tally Ho.
 This chunk of videos introduces a number of new teammates to the project, adding many highly skilled local craftsmen and professionals.
 Episode 133 also marks the beginning of a new era for the Sampson Boat Co. channel, because it is here that Leo begins bringing in advertisements due to “rising costs” for the project.
 It doesn’t take long for the team’s creativity to generate some very entertaining and magical ads.

-Because these videos focus on elements that were not available to the original build (like batteries, a GPS, and a wood-epoxy dinghy) I decided to bring in less traditional methods of composition that were not present until after 1910.
+Because these videos focus on elements that were not available to the original build (like batteries, a GPS, and a wood-epoxy dinghy) the composer decided to bring in less traditional methods of composition that were not present until after 1910.
 These include 12-tone serialism, minimalism, and aleatoric “chance” music.
-Some tunes may sound a little familiar as I played around with some melodies from the videos’ licensed music.
+Some tunes may sound a little familiar as she played around with some melodies from the videos’ licensed music.
 This movement ends with Tally Ho’s front door, the unbelievable addition to the boat, from April 1st, 2023.

 IX.
 A Boat Is Never Finished (ep.
 153-186)